 Guests’ Reporting Obligation

-GUESTS AGREE TO REVIEW AND COMPLY WITH ALL OF OUR HEALTH OR SAFETY INSTRUCTIONS, OR OTHER POSTED SIGNAGE.
-FAILURE TO DO SO WILL LEAD TO ENFORCEMENT ACTION, INCLUDING BEING DENIED BOARDING, REMOVAL FROM THE VESSEL, AS WELL AS THE DENIAL OF BOARDING OR REMOVAL OF A GUEST’S TRAVELING PARTY, FROM THE VESSEL.
+GUESTS AGREE TO REVIEW AND COMPLY WITH ALL OF OUR HEALTH OR SAFETYINSTRUCTIONS, OR OTHER POSTED SIGNAGE.
+FAILURE TO DO SO WILL LEAD TOENFORCEMENT ACTION, INCLUDING BEING DENIED BOARDING OR MAY CONSTITUTE CAUSEFOR A GUEST’S REMOVAL, AS WELL AS THE DENIAL OF BOARDING OR REMOVAL OF AGUEST’S TRAVELING PARTY, FROM THE VESSEL.

 To the extent public health guidance evolves, we will update our policies and procedures accordingly.
-We will communicate the policies and procedures that are relevant to each voyage before sailing and throughout the cruise, should they change.
+We will communicate the policies and procedures which are relevant to each voyage before sailing, and throughout the cruise, should they change.

-Please consult our Privacy Notice for information on how we will securely collect, retain, store, and share guests’ health information, as may be applicable.
+Please consult our Privacy Notice for information on how we will securely collect, retain, store and share, as may be applicable, guests’ health information.

 Mandatory Preboarding Testing and Screening

 Throughout the health screening and boarding process, guests must provide clear and accurate information to us and any of our service providers at all times.
-Guests must also cooperate with us, our agents, or service providers, during any attempt to obtain health information or carry out any health-related function(s).
+Guests must also cooperate with us, our agents, or service providers, during any attempt to obtain health information or carry out any health related function.

 Further details about the screening and testing process will be provided to guests prior to the voyage.